Northern Ireland Protocol – is there a simpler solution for protecting the EU Single market ?

 I’ve often wondered why Brussels are so concerned about goods intended for use in Northern Ireland straying into the Irish Republic....

 After all, UK was a member of the EU until very recently, and the standards we apply to our goods within UK are still closely comparable with those applied in EU.
-For the most part, this is likely to remain so, despite our current national obsession with 'going it alone'.
+For the most part, this is likely to remain so, despite our national obsession since Brexit with 'going it alone'.
 Tariffs for UK goods imported to EU are effectively 'zero-rated' under the current withdrawal agreement, so there is little financial incentive to 'smuggle' goods into Eire from NI.
 The proportion of goods flowing into NI from UK that is destined for Eire is also very small.Why therefore would anyone bother ?

 Standards equivalence means that it is very unlikely that anything that was imported to NI from the UK which was not intended for export beyond NI would do any real harm to the single market, even it did find its way into Eire.
 It would be even less likely to travel onwards into mainland Europe, given the lack of financial incentive.
 The only conclusion I can come up with is that the ‘spat’ prior to the recent agreement was largely politically motivated, and aimed at emphasising UK's territorial sovereignty and independence in the face of Brussels' perceived over-regulation and lack of flexibility.

 The 'bad blood' caused by this dispute seems to have subsided, as might have been expected as Brexit slowly disappeared from our collective consciousness, and EU and UK both gradually come to terms with ‘living together while apart’, as recently-divorced exes often do when working out how to manage their offspring.
 The changes in ‘mood music’ started following the EU get-together hosted by Macron last year and attended by our then (i.e.last) new PM provided some optimism for a somewhat overdue thaw in EU-UK relations.
-Our current PM's determined efforts at securing an agreement with EU have finally borne fruit.
-Putin’s War and its consequent ‘unification’ of Europe may yet turn out to have contributed indirectly to actually solving some of our ‘problems’ with our European neighbours.
+Our current PM's determined efforts at securing an agreement with EU do seem to have finally borne some fruit.
+Putin’s War and the consequent ‘unification’ of Europe may yet turn out to have contributed indirectly to actually solving some of our ‘problems’ with our European neighbours.

-Last weekend's much heralded agreement with EU on a new version of the protocol is indeed a landmark, but has still to be 'approved' by the DUP.
+The recent and much heralded agreement with EU on a new version of the protocol is indeed a landmark, but has still to be 'approved' by the DUP.
 Until it does, Stormont will remain dysfunctional.

 If it does work, traders exporting goods destined for 'NI only' should face much reduced administrative and cost burdens.
 Any other consignments will continue to face a high burden of complex administrative paperwork, and much higher costs as a result.
 The additional built-in delays to consignments due to the current regime have meant that it has been impracticable to deliver some highly perishable commodities in acceptable condition with any sort of useable shelf-life at all.
 This, and the extra costs of shipping generally, has already led to many UK suppliers actually excluding NI from their destinations served, on the grounds that it simply isn’t worth the trouble.
-Apart from the sovereignty issue, and their desire to avoid being in devolved government with Sinn Fein as the majority party, this has hithero been one of the principal reasons why the DUP have refused to participate at Stormont.
+Apart from the sovereignty issue, and their desire to avoid being in devolved government with Sinn Fein as the majority party, this has hitherto been one of the principal reasons why the DUP have refused to participate at Stormont.
 As discussed, this particular consequence of the Protocol has led to the effective paralysis of the devolved NI government, with the inevitable harm to its economy and inconvenience to its population.

 It is of course to be hoped that the new arrangement works well for all.
 Before we become too optimistic, however, we should accept that there is also a potential issue with 'Green Channel' compliance monitoring to sort out and it remains to be seen whether taking things 'on trust' will actually work.
 How do we ensure to the EU's satisfaction that no goods declared as 'NI only' manage to stray across the border ?